anikaraghu/anikaraghu.github.io/about.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Anika Raghuvanshi is pursuing her Master's degree in Cybersecurity at Stanford University.
-She
+  Anika Raghuvanshi is pursuing her Master's degree in Computer Science, focused on cybersecurity and cryptography at Stanford University.
+She enjoys spending time in the outdoors and dancing.

 # You can show the description on the page by deleting this line:
 hide_description: true